stefan-cross/CMS-Vanilla/README.md

 # CMS-Vanilla
-A sample CMS system using a Angular front end and a Spring RESTful backend
+A sample CMS system using a Angular front end and a Spring RESTful backend.
+Started as a learning exercise with the potential to be useful to others.

 To get things up and running you will need: